About this Session

 Aside from musical theatre, Lindsay has a keen passion for cabaret, having written, co-produced and performed at numerous cabaret events over the years.
 Stepping out side his usual genre, Lindsay played the role of Jay Gatsby in The Great Gatsby (old sport), produced by Independent Theatre.

-Ariel is ten years old.
-She has performed with Theatre Bugs since age three and was a member of the Australian Girls Choir from 2015-2016.
-She joined Pelican Productions in 2016 and has loved attending music theatre camps Seize the Day, Into the Woods and Everlasting and performing in Seussical Jr. She was thrilled to make her professional debut in 2016, playing the role of Brigitta in The Sound of Music (Gordon Frost Organisation).
-In September 2017, Ariel was fortunate to perform the role of Young Cosette in Les Misérables with the Gilbert and Sullivan Society of SA and was nominated for Best Youth Female Actor in the 2017 TASA awards.
+Ariel is fifteen years old.
+She has enjoyed performing since the age of three, initially with Theatre Bugs and the Australian Girls Choir, before joining Pelican Productions in 2016 and attending their music theatre camps ever since.
+She made her professional debut in 2016, playing the role of Brigitta in The Sound of Music (Gordon Frost Organisation) and then performed the role of Young Cosette in Les Misérables with the Gilbert and Sullivan Society of SA and was nominated for Best Youth Female Actor in the 2017 TASA awards.
+She has since performed lead roles in The Little Mermaid and School of Rock (Pelican Productions) and most recently as Donna in Mamma Mia in her school production.
+Ariel attends dance lessons at Barbara Jayne Dance Centre and voice tuition with Kirsty Roberts, and when not performing can be found enjoying netball, volleyball, crocheting, reading and hanging with her friends.

 Emma is currently a year 12 student with a passion for music and all things Disney.
 She performed with theatre bugs for many years and has most recently been part of the chorus for her school's productions of Hairspray and Legally Blonde.
 Emma now takes vocal lessons with Teresa LaRocca.